piersfinlayson/tinyusb-vendor-example/README.md

 This example demonstrates these concepts with extensive comments, providing a solid foundation for building your own USB devices.

+See [this video](https://youtu.be/f_c9s5aC1No) for an overview of the example, and how to build a vendor device implementation for the Pico using TinyUSB.
+(Published 25th February 2025.)

 ## Features

 - Custom USB vendor device implementation